RegularAlicorn/sysadmin-101/cheatsheets/raids.md

 :heavy_plus_sign:
 * tolerates single disk failure
 * parity uses less space than mirroring
+* still good sequential writing performance

 :heavy_minus_sign:
-* parity is an expensive operation for writing operations (~4 times higher)
+* parity is an expensive operation for random writing operations

+## RAID-6
+Variant of RAID-5 resisting 2 concurrent disk failures.
+Writes each parity block twice thus increases write penalty respective to RAID-5.

 ## RAID-1+0 / RAID-10
-Combines RAID-1 and RAID-0 by combining multiple mirroring pairs into a RAID-0.
+Combines RAID-1 and RAID-0 by combining multiple mirroring RAID-1 pairs into a single RAID-0.
 This combination offers optimal writing speed through RAID-0 while maintaining single disk faults (for each pair!).
 Writing is much faster than RAID-5 due to the fact that there is no parity data involved.

 :heavy_plus_sign:
 * very fast writing speed